lunasec-io/lunasec/docs/pages/about.md

 No software is guaranteed to be perfectly secure, but with LunaSec you can easily decrease your risk by an order of magnitude (or three) _without_ rewriting everything from scratch.

-All software is supported by the LunaSec, a Venture-funded, YCombinator-backed company based in Seattle, WA.
+All software is supported by the LunaSec company.
+We are a Venture-funded, YCombinator-backed company founded in 2019 and based in Seattle, WA.

+Our team built LunaSec using the lessons we learned working as Security Engineers at Uber, Snapchat, Capital One, and from our experience helping 50+ other YCombinator startups level up their security.

 ## Software Components of the LunaSec Stack:
+Our software is designed to be incrementally adopted, with every layer adopted protecting you against additional categories of threats.

 ### LunaSec Data Tokenizer
 A suite of "Data Tokenization" libraries and services that let you migrate sensitive data out of existing applications